‘The way manuscripts are thrown into the rejection pile on the basis of early mistakes is a crime. Don’t be a victim.’ – Patricia Holt

 I’ve just finished teaching a course called ‘How to Write a Novel.’
 The idea of this was to go from first principles to actually revising and polishing a manuscript until it was suitable to submit to agents and publishers or to self publish.
 I’ve also just finished copy-editing a huge project for myself.
 I quite enjoy copy-editing, which is a skill I picked up as an academic, but some of my students found it maddening (at the same time gaining a new respect for the skills of professional copy-editors and proofreaders).
 It’s meticulous and key-bending work, but you have to do it if you want to produce a professional piece of writing, and it’s every bit as important as original characters and a strong story.
 You’d be surprised how many aspiring authors haven’t figured this out.
 As noted in ‘Top Ten Writing Mistakes Editors See Every Day’ the majority of the unpublished manuscripts that land on my desk aren’t ready to go public.
 The ideas are good, the passion is there, but inadequate revision, copy-editing and proofreading means that no literary agent or publisher is going to touch them.
 And if going it alone, alongside obviously homemade covers lack of editorial polish is the chief complaint made against self-published books.
 Talented writers are ten a penny.
 What separates the professionals from the dilettantes is how hard they’re prepared to work.

 I don’t want to confuse the ‘polishing’ with the redrafting of a manuscript.
 ‘Redrafting’ is the root and branch revision of your first and early drafts.
 That’s another post.
 What I’m concerned with here is the technical precision of your final edit – the one you’re going to pitch to an agent, send to your editor or publisher, or put out yourself as an e-book/print-to-order product.
 These are supposed to be word perfect.
 Many are not, but there’s no reason why you can’t edit your own writing if you’re willing to put in the time.
-And it amazes me when authors aren’t, especially when they’ve sent a manuscript to me or one of my colleagues to appraise for The Literary Consultancy or to Green Door to book block for publication.
+And it amazes me when authors aren’t, especially when they’ve sent a manuscript to me or one of my colleagues to appraise for The Literary Consultancy or to book block for publication.

 As with creative writing fundamentals, inadequate copy-editing and proofreading makes you look like an amateur, so an agent’s assistant or commissioning editor will dismiss your work at a glance, however compelling the plot.
 By the same token, if you’ve gone to a general editor or a manuscript appraisal service you really shouldn’t be paying to have basic textual errors highlighted or fixed, while any ethical book blocker will just send your manuscript back with a polite suggestion that you have it proofed before you self-publish.
 It’s rather like turning up to a job interview in jeans and a T-shirt.
 Don’t be that person.